-a) Requests from the press or other media for an oral or written comment or statement from the Council, its Councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.
+a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.

-23. EXECUTION AND SEALING OF LEGAL DEEDS See also standing orders 15(b)(xii) and (xvii).
+23. EXECUTION AND SEALING OF LEGAL DEEDS

+See also standing orders 15(b)(xii) and (xvii).

-- a) A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b) Subject to standing order 23(a), any two Councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
-The above is applicable to a Council without a common seal.
+a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

+b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.